factorhouse/kpow/secure-config/README.md

 ### AES Encryption Steps

+First we generate a master encryption key, then encrypt our variables with that key, finally we provide the master key to Kpow via the `KPOW_SECURE_KEY` environment variable and prefix any encrypted variables with `AES`.

 #### Download the latest Kpow JAR file

 The latest Kpow JAR artifact is always listed in our [CHANGELOG.md](https://github.com/operatr-io/kpow/blob/main/CHANGELOG.md#latest-release-artifacts) file.